FDio/vpp/docs/gettingstarted/developers/gdb_examples.rst

 Starting GDB
 ----------------------------

-Once at the gdb prompt, VPP can be started by isuuing the following commands:
+Once at the gdb prompt, VPP can be started by running the following commands:

 .. code-block:: console